-- Monitoring Progress and Maintaining Vigilance.
-Establishment and monitoring of measures to assess performance improvement progress for key patient safety processes or outcomes, while maintaining continued vigilance to ensure timely detection and response to issues that represent patient safety risks and hazards. - Knowledge of Epidemiology of Patient Safety Risks and Hazards.
+Monitoring Progress and Maintaining Vigilance.
+Establishment and monitoring of measures to assess performance improvement progress for key patient safety processes or outcomes, while maintaining continued vigilance to ensure timely detection and response to issues that represent patient safety risks and hazards.

+- Knowledge of Epidemiology of Patient Safety Risks and Hazards.
 Identification of medical errors and causes of patient injury in health care delivery, with a focus on populations that are vulnerable because they are compromised in their ability to function as engaged patients during health care delivery. - Development of Effective Practices and Tools.
 Development and field testing of patient safety practices to identify those that are effective, appropriate, and feasible for health care organizations to implement, taking into account the level of evidence needed to assess patient safety practices. - Building Infrastructure for Effective Practices.
-Establishment of the health care structural and environmental elements needed for successful implementation of effective patient safety practices, including an organization's commitment and readiness to improve patient safety, hazards to safety created by the organization's structure, and effects of the macroenvironment on the organization's ability to act.

-Achieving Broader Adoption of Effective Practices.
+Establishment of the health care structural and environmental elements needed for successful implementation of effective patient safety practices, including an organization's commitment and readiness to improve patient safety (e.g., culture, information systems), hazards to safety created by the organization's structure (e.g., physical configurations, procedural requirements), and effects of the macroenvironment on the organization's ability to act (e.g., legal and payment issues). - Achieving Broader Adoption of Effective Practices.
 The adoption, implementation, and institutionalization of improved patient safety practices to achieve sustainable improvement in patient safety performance across the health care system.